Statesville man convicted on child pornography charges

 STATESVILLE, N.C.
 (QUEEN CITY NEWS) – A Statesville man convicted of owning child pornography faces a lengthy prison term after a two-day trial.

-A federal jury convicted Jessie Leroy Glass, Jr., 49, of Statesville, for possession and receipt of child pornography, announced Dena J. King, U.S. Attorney for the Western District of North Carolina.
+A federal jury convicted Jessie Leroy Glass, Jr., 49, of Statesville, for possession and receipt of child pornography, Dena J. King, U.S. Attorney for the Western District of NC, said.

-Court records say Glass received and possessed images and videos of child pornography between January and February 2020.
+Court records said Glass received and possessed images and videos of child pornography between January and February 2020.

 The Iredell County Sheriff’s Office investigated Glass after an individual alerted law enforcement about the child pornography.
 During the investigation, law enforcement recovered two cell phones associated with Glass.
 Officials found images and videos on the phones depicting the sexual abuse of children, including infants and toddlers.